cea-hpc/modules/doc/source/design/sticky-modules.rst

   - Even when ``sticky_purge`` is set to ``silent``, a warning message is reported when unload of sticky module is forced during a purge.

+- Module specification on which stickiness is defined is recorded in environment when loading a sticky or super-sticky module

+  - This is introduced on Modules 5.4
+  - With :envvar:`__MODULES_LMSTICKYRULE` environment variable
+  - This change is made to determine if a sticky module is reloading, based on the sticky rule definition
+  - It was previously made with an evaluation of modulerc files toward the currently loaded sticky module.
+But this methodology was not able to handle virtual modules whose modulefile is defined outside of enabled modulepaths
+  - If stickiness is defined over a specific module name and version, sticky rule definition is not exported in user environment when loading module.
+    This way we know stickiness reloads if exact same module name and version reloads
+  - If several generic sticky rules applies to the loading module, all of them are recorded in user environment
+  - When stickiness is set with ``--tag`` option, it applies to the module name and version, thus no rule need to be recorded in loaded environment

 Current limitations
 -------------------